-Priority Two: Integration and partnership across services and service providers
+Integration and partnership across

 We will work to be a central enabler across care providers for people in our community to receive the comprehensive suite of health services required.
 We will work in partnership with our patients, residents and other healthcare providers to facilitate a healthcare experience that is coordinated and integrated around our patients, carers and families.